abinit/abinit/doc/developers/new_testsuite.md

         pip install numpy pyyaml pandas --user

+    If these dependencies are not available, the new test system will be disable.
+Also you will have a warning saying so.

 ## Implementation details

 The most important physical results are written in the main output file (aka *ab_out*) inside machine-readable [YAML](https://en.wikipedia.org/wiki/YAML) documents.
 A YAML document starts with three hyphens (---) followed by an (optional) tag beginning with an exclamation mark (e.g. `!ETOT`).
 Three periods (...) signals the end of the document.
 According to this syntax, one can easily write a dictionary storing the different contributions to the total free energy